 Sturdy, over-the-ankle boots help protect you from many riding hazards, such as stones and hot engine parts.
-Rubber-soled boots with low heels help keep your feet on the footrests.
+Rubber-soled boots with low heels provide a good grip on the pavement and help keep your feet on the footrests.
 In a fall, boots help provide protection against foot and ankle injuries.